YingyGong/build-my-own-grep/project_log.md

 Apr 25

 I tried to change vector in my NFA class into hashmap, but it also slowed down the program.

+Apr 28

+I finally noticed that my past code didn't handle the edge case where the last character alone matches to the regular expression.